COSC3020/mergesort-mayajaye/README.md

    up to n for the worst case, so this step will run on at most $\log_{2}n$

-    2. A nested for loop to check if k + i is greater than the array length and increment k to set the bounds of the current sub array.
-On the worst case this will iterate over the whole array (n)
+    2. A nested for loop to check if k + i is greater than the array length and increment k by 2*i to set the bounds of the current sub array.
+On the worst case this will run on at most $\log_{2}n$

        3. A while loop that checks if the merge is finished or if the merge does not need to be done.
 On the worst case this will iterate over the whole